GeoNode/geonode/docs/new_docs/contribute_docu.rst

 Before you go further you should do some setup steps (can be found here: https://help.github.com/articles/set-up-git).

-**Fork and clone repository**
+**Clone repository**

-The next step is to fork the geonode repository.
-To do so, follow the instructions from _link. and return back if ready.
+We assume you have already forked the geonode repository.
+If not, please do so following _link and return back if ready.

-Now you should have successfully forked the geonode repository.
-But until now, it only exists on the web!
+Until now your repository only exists on the web!
 To get your forked repository on to your machine, you have to *clone* it.
 To do so, open a terminal, go to the folder where you want the projet to be and type::

       git clone https://github.com/GeoNode/geonode.git my_geonode